NeuroTechX/ntx_slack_archive/general.md

  >As a student who wants to continue studying PHD, I was wondering how is the job opportunities for someone with a PHD degree in BCI? (compared to someone with a machine learning PHD)

+6/9/2017 2:05 PM

+ **alexandre.barachant** :

+ >There is for sure more opportunity for someone with a PHD in machine learning. but my guess is that it is an ultra competitive field